 Repeat this process for both the destination link and image link.

 2. Pretty Links.
-If you are on wordpress, install the plugin Pretty Links and you can shorten your links using your custom domain.
-This is the option I now use.
+If you are on WordPress, install the plugin Pretty Links and you can shorten your links using your custom domain.

 Step 7: Go to your store profile on TpT and put in your link